pulumi/pulumi-hugo/themes/default/content/blog/tour-pulumi-equinix-provider/index.md

 ## Learning more

-If you're interested in learning more about how to manage Equinix resources with Pulumi, check out [Pulumi's presentation at Equinix Demo Day 2023](https://youtu.be/-siv1ga0l_o) where we do a deeper dive into the basics of how Pulumi works and how to provision a Kubernetes cluster using Equinix Metal:

-{{< youtube "-siv1ga0l_o?feature=share&t=12576&rel=0" >}}
+## Conclusion

+The Pulumi Equinix provider offers developers an intuitive and efficient way to interact with Equinix resources.
+By combining the power of Pulumi's infrastructure-as-code tooling and ecosystem along with the utility of Equinix's service offerings, you can create and manage networking and bare metal compute resources using a single tool, freeing practitioners from manual configuration so they can focus on value-driving innovation.

 {{% notes type="info" %}}
 If you enjoyed this content we'd love it if you joined us (the authors of this post) on September 13, 2023 for a live hour-long workshop on [Deploying a Kubernetes Cluster on Equinix Metal](https://www.pulumi.com/resources/deploying-a-kubernetes-cluster-on-equinix-metal/).
 {{% /notes %}}

-## Conclusion

-The Pulumi Equinix provider offers developers an intuitive and efficient way to interact with Equinix resources.
-By combining the power of Pulumi's infrastructure-as-code tooling and ecosystem along with the utility of Equinix's service offerings, you can create and manage networking and bare metal compute resources using a single tool, freeing practitioners from manual configuration so they can focus on value-driving innovation.